-45% of members are assumed to elect a withdrawal of contributions.
+Members with less than five years of service: 90% of are assumed to elect a withdrawal of contributions.
 The remaining members are assumed to elect a deferred vested benefit.
 No termination is assumed after a member is assumed to retire.